ThisIsMyPublicAccount/Quad-Projects/Beast-Class/BEAST-CLASS-DRONE.md

 - Keep blackbox logging enabled for all test flights.
 - Store Betaflight dumps and diffs in as you iterate.
 I kept multiple dumps across tuning runs (see that folder for prior dumps).
-- Thermal tests: (blank) — NOTE: For me — add thermal test results, measured temps, and thermal images here
+- Thermal tests: (blank)
 ![Thermal test](pictures/2.jpg)
-- GPU/ground station setup: (blank) — NOTE: For me — add notes about OSD/FPV video station and GPU/hardware used for capture and analysis.
+- GPU/ground station setup

 ## Flight Testing